jasjeev4/Recents-Builder-Spotify/README.md

 # Recents-Builder-Spotify

-A simple web app to create a new playlist of the most recently added songs created by a user.
+A simple web app to create a new playlist of the most recently added songs created by a Spotify user.
 You need Node.js to run this.

 ### Setup